duckietown/docs-AIDO/book/AIDO/15_rules/20_traffic_laws.md

 \newcommand{\loss}{L}
 $$

 The following are a list of rule objectives the Duckiebots are supposed to abide by within Duckietown.
 All individual rule violations will be summarized in one overall traffic law objective $\objective_{T}$.
-These penalties hold for the lane following, navigation and fleet management tasks (LF, LFV, NAVV, FM).
+These penalties hold for the lane following, and navigation tasks (LF, LFV, NAVV).

 ## Quantification of "Staying in the lane" {#traffic_laws_lf}